Somatic Therapy Resources In The UK

 Types of somatic therapy for stress and trauma relief

-Somatic therapy is an umbrella term for therapy that uses the body to relieve stress, trauma, and negative emotions, enhancing overall well-being.
+Somatic therapy is an umbrella term for body psychotherapy, an approach that uses the body to relieve stress, trauma, and negative emotions, enhancing overall well-being.
+It may be used alone or in conjunction with other therapies to facilitate the healing process.
 If you are dealing with stress or trauma, you can explore the following options.

 Somatic experiencing